jaylittle/presentation-engine/README.md

 ### 6. What tools?

 VS Code is my primary development tool.
 Although I have a Rider license, I just haven't been able to get that into it.
 A lot of this has to do with the fact that it lagged VS Code in support .NET Core 2.0 which I transitioned to pretty aggressively (e.g. days after it was released).
 Bottom Line: For me the jury is still out on Rider, but I love VS Code.
 Beyond that I've continued to use Gimp for the graphical work and I have made extensive use of DataGrip for working with sqlite databases.

+### 7. What do I need to have installed to run this?

+Node.js and the .NET Core 2.0 runtime.
+We utilize npm to pull down node packages we make use of which includes babel and webpack among others.
+The .NET Core 2.0 runtime is a no brainer of course.
+If you want to hack in the codebase, you'll want to also have the .NET Core 2.0 SDK installed.